Alter-Net-codes/SkyOS/log.md

 v2.6

 ## 9/28/24
+v2.7
 finished the setup bios and app issues there is an issue with the sign in mechanic. (every time i run a app it makes me sign in again.) fix this and do some more stuff. and we are done! (lets do this and finish team!)
 GO SKYOS!

+## 10/03/24
+v2.8
+Re-added macOS support and replaced some if statements with case-match statements.
+Re-added AppleScript support on Macs.
+Yes, it technically works on macOS as it is a bunch of Python scripts.

 ## Stay tuned
 Stay tuned for more logs and update info!